-- O Every year, in the training given to labor standards supervisory officers in about their fifth year of service, training is provided regarding the role of labor standards supervisory bodies in the promotion of measures to combat trafficking in persons. - O At the annual research council meetings for the heads of Women's Consulting Offices and senior officials for women's protection services, training is provided featuring lectures given by the IOM on responses to victims of trafficking in persons.
-The lecture in 2019 was attended by 71 people. - O At the conference held in February 2020, in order to ensure that cases of trafficking in persons involving technical intern trainees are not overlooked, labor standards supervising organizations across Japan were instructed to conduct thorough investigations into the possibility of trafficking in persons not only in cases of forced labor as defined under the Labor Standards Act, but also in cases involving technical intern trainees that are deemed to be in violation of the law, such as nonpayment of wages and long working hours.
+O Every year, in the training given to labor standards supervisory officers in about their fifth year of service, training is provided regarding the role of labor standards supervisory bodies in the promotion of measures to combat trafficking in persons.

+- O At the annual research council meetings for the heads of Women's Consulting Offices and senior officials for women's protection services, training is provided featuring lectures given by the IOM on responses to victims of trafficking in persons.
+In 2020, the lecture was cancelled from the viewpoint of preventing infection of COVID-19. - O At the conference held in February 2021, labor standards inspection offices were instructed to conduct a joint site-inspection with OTIT on implementing organizations in the case of identifying a suspected violation of trafficking of technical intern trainees and carry out thorough investigations into the possibility of trafficking in persons.